 Setenil was founded by the Romans and later occupied by the Moors.
 The name Setenil is thought to derive from the Roman Latin phrase septem nihil (seven times no), which refers to the failure of the Catholics to retake the city from the walls six times.
 Only in the seventh attempt was it successful.
 It was in 1484 that modern Setenil came into being.

 People settled in the city for practical reasons.
-The natural caves of Setenil were perfect dwellings because they could keep out the heat in summer and the cold in winter.
+The natural caves of Setenil were perfect homes because they could keep the heat out in summer and the cold in winter.

-Just as importantly, the cool caves were ideal for storing agricultural produce such as olives, almonds and wine – hence the town’s nickname Bodegas (warehouses) – which were grown in the town.
+Just as importantly, the cool caves were ideal for storing agricultural products such as olives, almonds and wine – hence the town’s nickname Bodegas (warehouses) – which were grown in the town.

-Today you can still see olive and almond trees flourishing on Setenil’s hills and rooftops.
+You can still see olive and almond trees blooming on the hills and rooftops of Setenil.

 The street with the roof out of rock.

-The most spectacular experience in Setenil is undoubtedly the small winding street, Calle Cuevas de la Sombra, which is completely covered by a rock wall.
+Further into the village is the peculiar little winding street, Calle Cuevas de la Sombra , which is completely covered by a rock wall.

-The moisture from the rock hits you in the neck as you walk under the rocky bridge through the street.
-To some, the street looks dangerous, but the rock doesn’t move and walking under it is a picturesque experience.
-You can also pop into the street’s small shops to see the houses from the inside.
+The moisture from the rock drips down my neck as I walk under the rock bridge through the street.
+To some, the street looks ominous, but the rock doesn’t move and walking under it is an amazing experience.
+I feel like I’ve been transported to an adventure, despite passing a brand new police car.
+Through the street’s shop fronts I get a glimpse into the cave houses.

 More travel tips for Andalusia